 Historically, EMS systems have focused on resuscitation of those individuals in sudden cardiac arrest, when the heart or breathing stops.
 Individuals who have decided that they do not want life-sustaining efforts taken in this situation can make their DNR wishes known.

-The Prehospital Do Not Resuscitate DNR form has been developed by the California Emergency Medical Services Authority, in concert with the California Medical Association and emergency medical services (EMS) providers, for the purpose of instructing EMS personnel regarding a patient's decision to forego resuscitative measures in the event of cardiopulmonary arrest.
+The Do Not Resuscitate (DNR) portion of the POLST form has been developed for the purpose of instructing EMS personnel regarding a patient's decision to forego resuscitative measures in the event of cardiopulmonary arrest.
 Resuscitative measures to be withheld include chest compressions, assisted ventilation (breathing), endotracheal intubation, defibrillation and cardiotonic drugs (drugs that stimulate the heart).

 If you have decided that you do not want resuscitative measures performed should your heart or breathing stop -follow the instructions for completion on the form.